-In this tear’s report, Trinidad and Tobago was among the 10 economies that improved the most in 2013/2014 in areas tracked by Doing Business.
+In this year’s report, Trinidad and Tobago was among the 10 economies that improved the most in 2013/2014 in areas tracked by Doing Business.

 Specifically, the report’s “starting a business” rankings look at the number of procedures, time and cost for small and medium-sized limited liability companies (or their local legal equivalent) to start up and formally operate.
 (Doing Business uses a standardized business that is 100 percent locally owned, has startup capital equivalent to 10 times income per capita and employs between 10 and 50 people within its first month, among other criteria.)